Love, Chunibyo & Other Delusions: Anime

 A second anime television season, titled Love, Chunibyo & Other Delusions -Heart Throb- (中二病でも恋がしたい！戀, Chūnibyō Demo Koi ga Shitai!
 Ren), aired in Japan from January 8 to March 26, 2014, and was simulcast by Crunchyroll.
 Madman Entertainment started streaming the series on January 7, 2014 on Madman's Screening Room in Australia and New Zealand.
 The opening theme is "Voice" by Zaq and the ending theme is "Van!shment Th!s World" by Black Raison d'être.
 The first of a second series of Lite episodes was released on YouTube on December 26, 2013.
 The ending theme for the Lite episodes is "Shin'en ni Mau Senritsu Shanikusai" (深淵に舞う戦慄謝肉祭, A Hair-Raising Carnival Dancing in the Abyss) by Zaq.
 Animax Asia and Animax UK added the second season in early 2014.
 The second season has also been licensed by Sentai Filmworks, under the title Love, Chunibyo & Other Delusions -Heart Throb-.
 Sentai Filmworks released the second season on August 25, 2015.
 A Blu-ray set featuring the dubbed and subbed versions of both seasons was released on November 7, 2017.
-The second season has been licensed by Animatsu Entertainment in the United Kingdom.
+The second season was licensed by Animatsu Entertainment in the United Kingdom.